Minnesota Vikings vs. Pittsburgh Steelers NFL Week 14 Odds, Plays and Insights for December 9, 2021

 - The Vikings have been favored by 3.5 points or more three times this season and have not covered the spread in any of them.

-- Minnesota is 6-3 against the spread and 4-5 overall in games when it scores more than 23.8 points.
+- When Minnesota scores more than 23.8 points, it is 6-3 against the spread and 4-5 overall.

-- In games that Minnesota picks up more than 364.1 yards, the team is 5-3 against the spread and 5-3 overall.
+- When Minnesota churns out more than 364.1 yards, the team is 5-3 against the spread and 5-3 overall.

 - The Vikings have turned the ball over nine times this season, two fewer than the Steelers have forced (11).